 • International collaboration is key.
 What support is needed to achieve a cost-competitive hydrogen value chain?

-This discussion is moderated by Will Jackson-Moore, Global Private Equity, Real Assets & Sovereign Funds Leader, PwC
+This discussion is moderated by Will Jackson-Moore, Global Private Equity, Real Assets and Sovereign Funds Leader, PwC.

 Helena Anderson, Co-Founder and COO, Ikigai Capital